PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/seal_text_detection.en.md

 The meanings of the parameters are as follows:
 - `input_path`: represents the path of the input image to be predicted
 - `dt_polys`: represents the predicted text detection boxes, where each text detection box contains multiple vertices of a polygon.
-Each vertex is a tuple of two elements, representing the x and y coordinates of the vertex respectively
+Each vertex is a list of two elements, representing the x and y coordinates of the vertex respectively
 - `dt_scores`: represents the confidence scores of the predicted text detection boxes

 The visualization image is as follows: